 Clay lives in Healdsburg with his wife Carrie-Anne, sons Brady and Davis, daughter Ella, and the family's two dogs, Eugene and Durban.

-Clay & Emma are joined in the cellar by Cellar Master Adrian Reyes, cellar veteran Jesus Garcia and lab tech Henry DeLambert, bringing 40 years of collective cellar experience.
+Clay & Emma are joined in the cellar by Cellar Master Adrian Reyes and cellar veteran Jesus Garcia, representing 40 years of collective cellar experience.
 Together, our team has developed a winemaking process that focuses on small vineyard lot separation and fermentation — last year alone we ushered 68 different lots to maturity before the final blending.
 This gives us enormous flexibilty, enabling us to pinpoint that perfect Mauritson signature with every varietal, every vintage.
 Fermentation is typically open-top, punchdowns done by hand, native yeasts employed.
 The resulting wines might be best described as the perfect expression of each vineyard.

 With more than 300 acres of Sonoma County estate vineyards, we are not only able to source the absolute best of each vintage, we are also able to meticulously follow our passions.
 For example, when we decided to create a wine in the true porto tradition, we planted four of the “big five” authentic Portuguese varietals, resulting in our signature “Independence,” a wine that refers to a section of our Rockpile property dating back six generations.
 We choose winemaking techniques that will best exemplify the wine style and the vineyard.
 The fruit reigns supreme here -- and as Clay often tells visitors to the winery: "Winemaking is 95% fruit and 5% the winemaker not screwing it up!"